tallamjr/big-bear-demo/README.md

 `df.explain()`.
 Here we show a much more complex query that does many different filtering operations and aggregations.

-It leverages Polars’ lazy evaluation, predicate pushdown, column projection, and streaming mode.
-This query assumes you’re working with a 1.5 billion-row NYC Yellow Taxi dataset (using the provided schema) and aims to demonstrate several advanced operations in one go.
+It leverages `polars`’ lazy evaluation, predicate pushdown, column projection, and streaming mode.
+Working with the same dataset as before we will chain several advanced operations in one go.

-#### What This Query Demonstrates

-- **Predicate Pushdown & Column Projection:** The filters on **tpepPickupDateTime**, **startLat**, **startLon**, and **puLocationId** are pushed down to the data source.
-This means Polars only loads the row groups that could possibly match these conditions—vital when dealing with billions of rows.

-- **Lazy Evaluation & Streaming:** By using `pl.scan_parquet(...,
-streaming=True)` and deferring execution until the final `.collect()`, the query planner optimises the entire operation, ensuring minimal memory usage even on a laptop with 32 GB of RAM.

-- **Complex Aggregation & Derived Metrics:** The query computes additional columns (trip duration, average speed) and applies further filtering on these derived values.
-Then, grouping by date and payment type demonstrates the power of Polars’ parallel aggregations over massive datasets.

 ```python
 # Define a bounding box for NYC (approximate)